-- c. siblings of pupils who are on the roll of the academy at the time of application - d. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application - e. children who will have attended a feeder school for at least two years before the time of transfer (that is, were admitted to the feeder school before or at the start of the autumn term in 2017)
+- c. siblings of pupils who are on the roll of the academy at the time of application - d. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application - e. children who attend a feeder school at the time of application who will have attended a feeder school for at least two years before the time of transfer (that is, were admitted to the feeder school before or at the start of the autumn term in 2017) [This criterion has been amended following a determination (ADA3472) by the Office of the Schools Adjudicator dated 12 September 2018 in respect of the admission arrangements of another school.]